 Install and Configure Oh My Zsh

 Oh My Zsh is a collection of script and themes which gives the actual look and feel of your terminal.
 It is present on GitHub, which you need to download and install.
 Follow the steps below.

 - If Git is not installed, install it via

 sudo apt install gitOr,

 wget https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | zsh

-Or, you can use any of the below method for install.
+Or, you can use any of the below installation methods.

-- Above command will install the Oh My Zsh and create a configuration folder in your home named .zshrc.
+- The above command will install the Oh My Zsh and create a configuration folder in your home named .zshrc.

 - Copy the templates.

 - Recompile the Zsh.